The importance of the context

-The performance of an organisation can dramatically increase by collective intelligence.
-Especially in VUCA environments being agile and adaptive is a must.
-To attain distributing functioning it will be necessary to design structures that foster collaborative behaviours.
-Nevertheless, self-coordination will need first individuals knowing what to do.
+The performance of an organisation can be dramatically increased by collective intelligence.
+Especially in volatile, uncertain, complex and ambiguous (VUCA) environments, being agile and adaptive is a must.
+To attain distributed functioning, it will be necessary to design structures that foster collaborative behaviours.
+Nevertheless, self-coordination will first need individuals to know what to do.
 Then, they have to be aligned with organisational strategy.
 Finally, they need to be empowered to participate and contribute.

 Therefore, the Road Map for self-coordination will include:

 1. BEING AUTONOMOUS